horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage.md

 - Unauthorized Access Measures

-    The smartphone access should be protected with the PIN.
+    The access to the wallet device should be protected with the PIN.
 Presuming a thief knows what they're looking for---cryptocurrency wallets, exchange apps, and so on---they could clean out your cryptocurrency accounts there is no PIN on the smartphone.
 The same applies to the PIN lock on the hardware wallet.

-## Grow With Risks
+## Multiple Wallets

-When your crypto capital is small stick to standard measures but as the capital grows become more demanding.
-You don't need cartel level security if you're just starting out.
-The out of the box security on most non-custodial wallets is already pretty good.
+While your crypto remains relatively small (ex: < $20,000) stick to standard security measures.
+As the capital grows gradually become more demanding by introducing additional security measures.

-> A balanced approach is a tiered one, where the higher security requirements are introduced as the risk factor grows.

-Below we define risk in terms of the capital amount.
-It should give you an idea how to choose the wallet and not worry too much about security issues.

-> Disclaimer: Ultimately use your own judgement to figure out the best strategy for yourself)

-### For Capital < $ 50,000
+For instance, someone may start with a single wallet with an initial crypto capital valued at $5000.
+As the value of the capital grows the user may move to a tiered approach as below.

+- generic wallet :

+    mobile non-custodial wallet that always with you and stores smaller amounts for all-purpose transactions.

+- investment wallet :

+    mobile non-custodial wallet that keeps the capital meant for active investments.
+Will have to be accessed frequently to move funds on a regular basis.

+- storage wallet :

+    hardware wallet that holds crypto meant for long term storage.
+Accessed rarely.

 Those making their way into cryptocurrency for the first time are likely to find mobile-based wallets easier to use.

 Keeping your mobile wallet on your phone is handy.
 Your cryptocurrency remains close, easy to access, and you can use funds to invest, make payments wherever you are.

-As long as you have properly backed up the private key and have a PIN lock on the app you should be good to go.
+Those holding large amounts in cryptocurrency can jump to a tiered approach from the start.
+The basic principle can be based around the concept of keeping a larger portion of the dormant holdings in a hardware wallet that's not meant to be accessed frequently.

+If the sum to be stored in the hardware wallet is substantial then as a further precaution it's advised to split between two or more hardware wallets.

+## Wallet Backups

+Storing private key backup for each wallet is critical.

-When it comes to hiding the backup of the private keys, some people prefer to write them down on a piece of paper and store them somehow somewhere.
-Some prefer encrypt the text using standard methods and store it online.
+Some people prefer to write the words down on a piece of paper and store it somehow somewhere.
+There are those that prefer encrypting the words list using standard methods and then store encrypted copy online.

 > Note that it's not a good idea to have a digital version of the private key for any wallet with large amount of crypto.
 For smaller amounts should not be an issue as such as long as you understand the risks.

 For mobile non-custodial wallets that are meant to be accessed frequently go with 12/24 words backup.
 Make sure it's stored safely and easily accessible on demand.

-### For Capital > $ 50,000

-As your capital grows, and you become comfortable dealing with cryptocurrency start looking at improving your overall security.

-The basic principle can be based around the concept of keeping a larger portion of your holdings in a hardware wallet that's not meant to be accessed frequently.

-The rest can be kept in a mobile based wallet that can be easily accessible on demand.

-If the sum to be stored in the hardware wallet is substantial then as a further precaution it's advised to split between two or more hardware wallets.

-## Wallet Backups
+### Adding Password

 When setting up new wallets some wallet apps enable users to add a password next to 12/24 words.

-It's an additional security measure that allows the person to keep the 12/24 words separately from the password and by doing so remain safe even if someone finds the list with words.
+It's an additional security measure that allows the person to keep the 12/24 words separately from the password.
+Doing so allows the owner of the wallet to remain safe even if someone finds the list with words.
 The password will be needed to access crypto funds.

 The password can be memorized or written down and kept separately from the list of words.
-Think of this a way to upgrade the security of your funds.

 However, adding password next to 12/24 words to some extent limits the options when it comes to migrating to a third party wallet in the future.